smr99/lego-hub-tk/README.md

 The toolkit is written in Python.
 You will need Python installed (toolkit is currently developed using Python 3.9).

-Install pre-requisite Python packages.
+Install pre-requisite Python packages. for notes on requirements for debian/raspberry-pi see [section below](#raspberry-pi).

 ```shell
 pip3 install -r requirements.txt
 ```
 Check if any errors during install they will need to be corrected before proceeding.

-for notes on  returements for debian/raspberry-pi see section below.

 Connect the hub using USB.